-The marketing period:
+During the marketing period:

-If you are interested in buying the property, you need to arrange any finance approvals plus do your homework on the property to be ready for Auction day (or earlier if a pre-auction offer is made).
+If you are interested in buying the property, you need to arrange your finance approvals plus do your homework on the property to be ready for Auction day (or earlier if a pre-auction offer is made).

 At the completion of the final open home on Auction day, the Auctioneer will gather those attending, explain the Auction process and list out the Particulars and Conditions of Sale.
 They will then start the bidding.